otifsolutions/laravel-airtime/README.md

 $dingConenctObj = DingConnect::Make($tokenOrKey);

 $dcTransactionObj = DingConenctTransaction::create([
-        'order_id' => 1, // possible key to create relation to link with orders table if there is centralized table for all orders with different integrations like Reloadly, Valuetopup
         'operator_id' => 1,     // id from any total 600+ operators under which transaction is made, like 1 for operator name 'Digicel Guyana'
         'product_id' => 1,  // the product/package id from one of 3300+ products which is being baught
         'sku_code' => 'GY_DC_TopUp', // unique sku code provided by API to indicate which product is being bought.